p6technologies/interview-assignment/README.md

 When I change the value of a field and press the “Save Supplier” button\
 Then the modal dialog should close\
-And a message with the text “{supplier_name} has been created” should be displayed\
+And a message with the text “{supplier_name} has been updated” should be displayed\
 And the row containing the updated supplier should be updated to reflect the changes

 #### Failure scenario